willroberts/minecraft-client-scala/README.md

 # minecraft-client-scala

-A client for the Minecraft RCON API, written in Scala 3.
+A client for the Minecraft RCON protocol, written in Scala 3.

 ## Library Usage